nourdine/phpv/README.md

    }

    /**
-    * This is the override of the absatract method inherited from the parent!
+    * This is the override of the abstract method inherited from the parent!
     * It is where the magic takes place ;)
     */
    public function validate() {